scriptituk/ttf2pscid2/README.md

 /CIDFontName get /Identity-H [2 index] composefont pop
 ```

-then emit UTF-16 text like…
+then emit UTF-16 text like this:

 ```postscript
 /Marlborough 100 selectfont